Frontier Analyst® Key Features

 - Web download contains electronic manual, workbook, and white papers.

-Frontier Analyst runs under Microsoft Windows XP (SP3), Vista, Windows 7 and Windows 8 pro.
+Frontier Analyst runs under Microsoft Windows 7, Windows 8, Windows 10 and Windows 11.
 It requires 15Mb of hard disk space (plus additional space for your data files).
 It is advisable to use 1024×768 screen or better.
 Software sold under licence (available for inspection prior to purchase).

 Information Displays Available